 —W. Edwards Deming

-Under the auspices of Program Portfolio Management, the portfolio backlog serves as a final gateway between these ideas and implementation.
-It provides a low cost holding area (not much maintenance is required) and brings visibility to upcoming business and enabler epics that have been approved, but await implementation capacity.
-Epics in the portfolio backlog are reviewed periodically and scheduled for implementation based on the availability of capacity in the affected Agile Release Trains.
+Operating under the governance of LPM the portfolio backlog brings visibility to upcoming business and enabler epics that have been approved but await implementation capacity.
+Epics in the portfolio backlog are periodically reviewed and scheduled for implementation based on the available capacity of the affected ARTs.

 Managing the Portfolio Backlog